Skip to content

 In April 2021 the City Administration Committee (CAC) approved the Council's EV charge point policy and the introduction of a tariff and an overstay fee for the electricity consumed in the public electric vehicle charge point network.

-Due to various issues, implementation of the tariff was delayed however a tariff was introduced on 11 April 2023.
+Due to various issues, implementation of the tariff was delayed however the first tariff was introduced on 11 April 2023.

 The Tariff includes a Connection Fee and a rate for the electricity consumed: